Ethan-Fyre/engr-2050-project-7-spring-2017/README.md

 # engr-2050-project-7-spring-2017
-Program to computer projectile motion given initial conditions.
+Program to compute projectile motion given initial conditions and display the peak and landing times on a graph.
+# Libraries
+numpy
+matplotlib